-The only place I have found peanut butter has been at the Frog, a small mini-grocery you find in small Montevideo neighborhoods where Americans hang out.You guess the Frog carries peanut butter because tourists want it, but I want to shake the purchasing agent’s hand, or give her a kiss anyway for having it on the shelf.
+The only place I have found peanut butter in Montevideo has been at the Frog, a small mini-grocery you find in small Montevideo neighborhoods where Americans hang out.You guess the Frog carries peanut butter because tourists want it, but I want to shake the purchasing agent’s hand, or give her a kiss anyway for having it on the shelf.

 Uruguay is one of the most kissing places on the planet.
 Men kiss women, men kiss men, women kiss men, women kiss women.
 It is natural as breathing to see citizens place a big smooch on an open cheek, like a mosquito coming in for a landing.
 There is little sexual about it.
 It is sweet but disconcerting to an American who doesn’t see much public affection in the states, where everyone tends to look straight ahead and walk like they are models.

 I know I am ready to go home when I am thinking of a salad bar, a great American hamburger, some barbecue ribs, a plate of green enchiladas with salsa and chips, a Chinese buffet with General Tao’s chicken and great green beans.

 The peanut butter jar goes into my suitcase to go to Costa Rica tomorrow.

 I am especially looking forward to the fantastic breakfast buffet at the Hotel Aranjuez in San Jose.

 Waking up to a fresh cup of Costa Rican coffee, a made to order omelet, fresh fruit and pastries you cannot not like, is long overdue.